 Coastal Resilience Master Plan Technical Advisory Committee (CRMP): HRPDC staff will continue to serve on Virginia's CRMP TAC and subcommittees.
-Staff reviews scopes of work for technical analyses such as the Pluvial modeling.
+Staff reviews scopes of work for technical analyses such as the pluvial modeling and other contractor tasks.
 HRPDC also provides input on policy documents such as the Community Outreach Plan and efforts to prioritize resiliency projects.

-Community Flood Preparedness Fund (CFPF): Staff tracks the RGGI auctions that fund CFPF, analyzes the grant awards, and anticipates providing comments on the grant manual guidance update in FY24.
+Community Flood Preparedness Fund (CFPF): HRPDC staff tracks the funding for the Community Flood Preparedness Fund (CFPF) and tracks and analyzes grant awards.
+Staff also provides comments on grant manuals and other programmatic documents and coordinates with DCR staff to provide feedback and input on the program.
 HRPDC staff will also track revolving funds related to resiliency.
 HRPDC received two CFPF grants in FY23.
 One grant is a capacity-building proposal to assess the potential for regional products to earn Community Rating System points for our local governments.
 The second grant includes four studies: